Vortioxetine

 Women taking vortioxetine in pregnancy will usually be advised to have a hospital delivery.
 This is because:

-• Women taking vortioxetine in the month before delivery may have a slightly higher risk of post-partum haemorrhage (abnormal blood loss following birth).
+• Women taking vortioxetine in the month before delivery may have a slightly higher risk of post-partum haemorrhage (increased blood loss following birth).
 A hospital delivery ensures that if this occurs it can be treated quickly.

 Alternatives